antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 * Optionally change the *Graph type* to one that you want to try out
 * Click **Submit**

-ToDo: check that this has been added in R2
 ------

 ![](_static/images/R2d2_logo.png)**What happened with the expression of WNT- and MYC-target genes post treatment?**